arguman/emergency/README.md

-AI involves in GREEN
+- AI involves in GREEN (zulere)
-POLICE involves in BUT
+- POLICE involves in BUT (acaba)
-NOTHING happens in HOWEVER
+- NOTHING happens in HOWEVER (lelere)